 is finalized in October, when course selection takes place.
-Among on-campus courses offered in January 2013:
+Sample courses include:

-- Introduction to Financial Decision Making, practical financial literacy in personal finance and investing, offered by the Administrative Science Department.
+- Introduction to Financial Decision Making—Increase your financial literacy in personal finance and investing.

-- Sustainable and Socially Responsible Business, issues and opportunities facing green businesses, offered by the Environmental Studies Program.
+- Sustainable and Socially Responsible Business—Understand issues and opportunities facing green businesses.

-- Dungeons and Dragons: The Middle Ages in German Literature (in English), selection of readings focusing on knightly adventures, magic, and voyaging, offered by the German and Russian Department.
+- Dungeons and Dragons: The Middle Ages in German Literature—Discuss tales of knightly adventures, magic, and voyaging.

-- Introduction to Greek and Roman Archaeology, the study of Greek and Roman archaeology within class-riven societies surprisingly similar to our own, offered by the Classics Department.
+- Introduction to Greek and Roman Archaeology—Analyze Greek and Roman archaeology and discover class-riven societies surprisingly similar to our own.

 » Jan Plan courses and descriptions